-ELVIS’ GOLDEN CARICATURES VOLUME 4 features still more images of Presley hoppin’ and a-boppin’ in the ’50s!
-Like the first three, this collects fourteen images in the main gallery, and the featured image found at the top of the page and below the gallery.
-Despite this being the fourth volume,t here is absolutely no drop-off in quality and the EF (enjoyment factor) remains just as high!
+ELVIS’ GOLDEN CARICATURES VOLUME 4 features still more images of Presley hoppin’ and a-boppin’ in the ’50s—or at least how mostly modern artists viewed Elvis and the decade!
+Despite this being the fourth volume, there is absolutely no drop-off in quality!

 For more information on the art of caricatures, refer to the first volume of this series of articles.
-Each image below has the artist’s name beneath it.
-Each name—and many are first names only followed by the last name’s initial—is hyperlinked to a page that will give you more information on the artist.
+Each image below has the artist’s name beneath it—and many are first names only followed by the last name’s initial.
+I have hyperlinked as many of these names to a page that will give you more information on the artist as I could find.

 Artist: Gary Tymon